Katanning

 Katanning is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Katanning's dwelling structure, as per the latest Census, consisted of 89.6% houses and 10.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro WA's 88.5% houses and 11.6% other dwellings.
-Home ownership in Katanning was at 33.0%, similar to Non-Metro WA, with mortgaged dwellings at 33.1% and rented ones at 33.9%.
-The median monthly mortgage repayment in the area was $1,005, lower than Non-Metro WA's average of $1,560.
-The median weekly rent figure was recorded at $200, compared to Non-Metro WA's $265.
-Nationally, Katanning's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Dwelling structure within Katanning, as evaluated at the latest Census, comprised 89.6% houses and 10.4% other dwellings (semi-detached, apartments, 'other' dwellings), in comparison to Regional WA's 88.5% houses and 11.6% other dwellings.
+Meanwhile, the level of home ownership within Katanning was in line with that of Regional WA, at 33.0%, with the remainder of dwellings either mortgaged (33.1%) or rented (33.9%).
+The median monthly mortgage repayment in the area was well below the Regional WA average at $1,005, while the median weekly rent figure was recorded at $200, compared to Regional WA's $1,560 and $265.
+Nationally, Katanning's mortgage repayments are significantly lower than the Australian average of $1,863, while rents are substantially below the national figure of $375.

 Frequently Asked Questions - Housing